Key takeaways

 Sorority costs vary by school and the sorority you want to join.
 Once you decide on a school, a little bit of research can help you figure out which sorority might fit your needs.
 From there, you can check the sorority or school website for information on pricing for your first year.

 On average, joining a sorority costs between $1,000 and $4,750 per semester.
-These costs typically include member dues, housing, recruitment fees, application fees and social expenses.
+Some of the common costs you’ll see associated with sororities are member dues, housing, recruitment fees, application fees and social expenses.
 However, you typically do not have to live in a sorority house to be a member, and skipping that experience could save you money.

 It is also important to note that the initial fees for new sorority members tend to be higher than fees for returning members.
 For example, at Ball State University, students typically pay around $850 per semester for the first year of membership in a sorority, but active members pay $600 per semester.

-Is it cheaper to live in a sorority or dorms?
+Is it cheaper to live in a sorority house or dorms?

 Depending on where you attend college and the other lodging options available, living in a sorority house may be cheaper than living in a dorm.